neuralsystems/PRED/matlab/README.md

     the 2nd dimension are used as vector values for each Sample.
     There must be at least 4 rows in data.
 CLASS_LABELS specify the Class for each row in DATA and should be either numeric or a cell of strings.
-There must be atleast 2 Samples per Class.
+There must be at least 2 Samples per Class.
 S is a row vector of length m(m-1)/2 corresponding to all Class pairs, where m = number of Classes.
 For each pair of Classes i-j, S is